Rx-9mw/Sentiment_model/README.md

 **Piotr Kurzak**

-Engineering Thesis
-Faculty of Computer Science
 WSB Merito University

 ---

 ## License

-This project is provided for educational and research purposes.
+This project is published for educational and research purposes.